Robostorm/Website/docs/FTC/awards.md

 ## 2018-2019

-### Winters Edge:
-* Highest points by an alliance in a match
+### Battle in the Blizzard:
+* Audacious Autonomous

 ### Liberty Science Center (Qualifier):
 * Winning Alliance Captain
 * Connect Award Winner

-### Battle in the Blizzard:
-* Audacious Autonomous
+### Winters Edge:
+* Highest points by an alliance in a match

 ## 2017-2018

-### Central Start Up:
-* Winning Alliance
-* Highest Scoring Alliance
-* Alliance Captain with the Highest Ranking points
-* Audacious Autonomous

-### Havoc on the Hudson:
-* Winning Alliance
-* Highest Scoring Alliance
+### Detroit World championships:
+* Finished in the top 40 overall based on total score

+### Eastern Super Regionals:
+* Qualified for the world championships in Detroit based on total score

+### New Jersey State Championships:
-* Alliance Captain with the Highest Ranking points
+* Finalist Alliance Captain
-* Audacious Autonomous

-### Winters Edge:
-* Winning Alliance
-* Highest Points by an Alliance in a Match
-* Audacious Autonomous
-* Outstanding Performance by a Rookie Team

-### Robo Joust (Qualifier):
-* Winning Alliance
-* Innovate Award
-* Qualified for State Championships
+* Qualified for Super Regionals

 ### Battle in the Blizzard:
 * Winning Alliance